rtlabs-com/p-net/README.md

 Limitations:

 * IPv4 only
-* Only a single Ethernet interface
+* Only a single Ethernet interface (no media redundancy)
 * Only one stack instance

 This software is dual-licensed, with GPL version 3 and a commercial license.